What Is Communications Strategy and Planning?

 When it comes to creating and managing communications strategy plans, successful marketing managers understand the importance of staying on top of the details and ensuring that plans tie back to the overall marketing strategy.
 That’s why it is essential to have the right tools and processes in place to keep everyone on the same page, working toward operational goals.
-One such tool is Smartsheet, a work management and automation platform that helps enterprises and teams work better.

 Discover how Smartsheet can help maximize your marketing efforts, today.